johnathan-convertino-afrl/open1553/README.md

 #### HDL

 The HDL build systems requires both Vivado and Icarus if you run a make all.
-If you make individual projects or cores you do may not need icarus.
+If you make individual projects or cores you or may not need icarus.
 Vivado is a
 hard requirement.

-Example... make uart_pmod1553.arty-a7-35... will run only vivado to generate the target.
+Example... make uart_pmod1553.arty-a7-35... will only run vivado to generate the target.

-See IP core (library folder) for details on simulation and usage. fifo_pmod1553
+See IP core (library folder) for details on simulation and usage.

 #### linux

 Linux is for Xilinx AXIS FIFO projects, or any future Linux based designes.

 axisfifo is a repository that contains the linux kernel driver source code for the
 Xilinx Axis FIFO ip.
-Build this against the kernel from Analog Devices github
-repo tagged 2019_R1.
 This has been included in the linux_kernel dev_fmc1553 branch

 zed/zcu102 is a folder of files to generate the boot binary.
 You may use the bootgen_files
 to create a new BOOT.bin.
 BOOT.bin is a complete build for the 2019_R1 release that can be